 Unpack your bags and stay in style in our downtown oasis.
-Enjoy a large, comfortable unique bedroom, complete with a big screen TV, Netflix (US) and more.
+Enjoy a large, comfortable unique bedroom, complete with a big screen TV, an Xbox One gaming console with a large library of games, Netflix (US) and more.
 Sip your coffee in your own private lounge area overlooking a private courtyard, hidden away from the noise of the city, yet easily stroll to the clubbing district, Dundas square or the Eaton Center in just minutes.

 - 3 bedrooms

 - 2 balconies

 - 1 high sleeper (also known as a loft bed)

 - 1 couch (sleeps single adult or child)

 - Private lounge area with coffee table & uber comfortable seats